amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 15. at consumer side, we can maintain some data in map to store (entity id, updated_at of last event processed).
 This map can help to fix out of order updated handling.
 We process only if updated_at of event > updated_at of event id from map
-16. Add steps to run the producer, consumer and also curl for compatibility none
+16. Add steps to run the app e2e (producer, consumer and also curl for compatibility none) and curls for other things like open search

 # Understanding sample events schema and pattern